cslotboom/planesections/doc/readthedocs/Readme.txt

 Move the updated source code into the hysteresis folder update the index file to reflect any changes to the TOC.

-run the command: sphinx-apidoc -e -o source/rst hysteresis run the command: make html
+run the command: sphinx-build -M html source build

 update github